Tanvi31/Video_Conference/README.md

 This Jitsi Meet client provides the facilities like
 - switch sound devices
+- invite more people to the meeting
+- audio-only mode
+- toggle camera
-- invite more people to the meeting, audio-only mode, toggle camera, tile view in case of more people.
+- tile view in case of more people.